socks5-sniffer/socks5-sniffer/README.md

 ## 🔒 Never-Change Security Notes

-My projects focus on access control, API Security, and Data Protection.
+My projects will generally focus on access control, API Security, and Data Protection.
 Other security practices executed to keep the code safe and stable include:

 Safe Input Handling:
 All user input is checked and sanitized.
 For example, database queries use prepared statements to avoid SQL injection.